Ghostbusting in the Chesapeake

 - If more shallow areas were the focus in Year 2 of the project, why might this explain the lower number of nets recovered in Year 2?

-- Based on Figure 2, why do you think the watermen recovered more female blue crabs than male blue crabs in both years?
+- Based on Figure 2, why do you think the watermen recovered more female blue crabs than male blue crabs in all four years?

 - What is it about the toadfish and whelk’s life histories that make them susceptible to being caught in the different types of crab and eel pots?